pauradev/pages/pages/01.Blog/03.Product-updates/postal-increase/item.md

 <p>&nbsp;</p>
 <h5></h5>
 <h5>International Shipping</h5>
 <p>We will ship USPS First Class to just about anywhere your customer is located.
 Tracking is only available when the package is in the United States.
-Print Aura is not responsible for lost packages or delays due to customs which may be a few days to a few weeks.</p>
+Printaura is not responsible for lost packages or delays due to customs which may be a few days to a few weeks.</p>
 <table border="0" width="691" cellpadding="10">
 <tbody>
 <tr>